techfromsage/advanced-mis/topics/timeseries.md

 <a name="bookmark-created"></a>

 ### Events with class `bookmark.created`

+This event is emitted when a user has created a bookmark.

 | Column | Description | Example |
 | --- | --- | --- |